nextcloud/documentation/admin_manual/maintenance/restore.rst

 .. note:: You must have both the database and data directory.
 You cannot complete restoration unless you have both of these.

-When you have completed your restoration, see the ``Setting Strong Directory Permissions`` section of :doc:`../installation/installation_wizard`.

-Also make sure to run the :ref:`maintenance:data-fingerprint <maintenance_commands_label>` command afterwards, to ensure your sync clients can recover from the restored backup.
+When you have completed your restoration, also make sure to run the :ref:`maintenance:data-fingerprint <maintenance_commands_label>` command afterwards, to ensure your sync clients can recover from the restored backup.

 Restore folders